(a) The primary purpose of this section is to improve all pupil learning and all student achievement. Additional purposes include to:

 (a) An authorizer, after receiving an application from a school developer, may charter a licensed teacher under section 122A.18, subdivision 1, or a group of individuals that includes one or more licensed teachers under section 122A.18, subdivision 1, to operate a school subject to the commissioner's approval of the authorizer's affidavit under paragraph (b).
 The school must be organized and operated as a nonprofit corporation under chapter 317A and the provisions under the applicable chapter shall apply to the school except as provided in this section.

 (b) Before the operators may establish and operate a school, the authorizer must file an affidavit with the commissioner stating its intent to charter a school.
 An authorizer must file a separate affidavit for each school it intends to charter.
+An authorizer must file an affidavit by May 1 to be able to charter a new school in the next school year after the commissioner approves the authorizer's affidavit.
 The affidavit must state the terms and conditions under which the authorizer would charter a school and how the authorizer intends to oversee the fiscal and student performance of the charter school and to comply with the terms of the written contract between the authorizer and the charter school board of directors under subdivision 6.
 The commissioner must approve or disapprove the authorizer's affidavit within 60 business days of receipt of the affidavit.
 If the commissioner disapproves the affidavit, the commissioner shall notify the authorizer of the deficiencies in the affidavit and the authorizer then has 20 business days to address the deficiencies.
+The commissioner must notify the authorizer of final approval or disapproval within 15 business days after receiving the authorizer's response to the deficiencies in the affidavit.
 If the authorizer does not address deficiencies to the commissioner's satisfaction, the commissioner's disapproval is final.
 Failure to obtain commissioner approval precludes an authorizer from chartering the school that is the subject of this affidavit.